South Africa Agrees To Privatise Troubled SAA Airline - UrduPoint

 South Africa Agrees To Privatise Troubled SAA Airline

-South Africa's government announced Friday it would sell a majority stake in cash-strapped flag carrier SAA to a consortium that includes the operator of a local budget airline
+South Africa's government announced Friday it would sell a majority stake in cash-strapped flag carrier SAA to a consortium that includes the operator of a local budget airline, effectively privatising it

-Johannesburg, (APP - UrduPoint / Pakistan Point News - 11th Jun, 2021 ) :South Africa's government announced Friday it would sell a majority stake in cash-strapped flag carrier SAA to a consortium that includes the operator of a local budget airline.
+Johannesburg, (APP - UrduPoint / Pakistan Point News - 11th Jun, 2021 ) :South Africa's government announced Friday it would sell a majority stake in cash-strapped flag carrier SAA to a consortium that includes the operator of a local budget airline, effectively privatising it.

-The airline, which is emerging from a rescue plan, will effectively be privatized as investors will hold a majority stake.
+The airline, which is emerging from a rescue plan, will effectively be privatised as investors will hold a majority stake.

 "Having evaluated the current environment, government has agreed to the (strategic equity partner) owning of 51 percent of the shareholding and government 49 percent," Public Enterprises Minister Pravin Gordhan said in an online media conference.